whirlun/emigo/README.md

 # Emigo: Future of Agentic Development in Emacs

-Supercharge your Emacs workflow with Emigo - an intelligent, agentic Emacs-native AI assistant that understands and interacts with your codebase.
+Emigo is an intelligent, agentic Emacs-native AI assistant that understands and interacts with your codebase.
 Brought to you by the creators of [Emacs Application Framework](https://github.com/emacs-eaf/emacs-application-framework) and [lsp-bridge](https://github.com/manateelazycat/lsp-bridge), built on the shoulders of giants like [Cursor](https://www.cursor.com/en), [Aider](https://github.com/paul-gauthier/aider) and [Cline](https://github.com/sturdy-dev/cline), Emigo is the spiritual successor to [Aidermacs](https://github.com/MatthewZMD/aidermacs), reimagined from the ground up for Emacs.

 ## ⚠️ Emigo is under *very* active development.
 Expect breaking changes, unstable features, incomplete documentation